qawatake/obsdconv/README.md

 - convert internal links `[[file]]` , embeds `![[image]]`, and external links with Obsidian URI `[text](obsidian://open?vault=notes&file=filename)` to the standard format, and etc.

 ## Installation
-We provide binaries for several platforms.
+We provide binaries for multiple platforms.
 Please download the one suitable to your environment.
 Or if you have a go runtime, you can build a binary by running `go mod tidy && go build`, to get `obsdconv`.